privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       this [section][91] and [metadata forwarding][90].
   * [Optimise payload][51].
   * Review [Logging][93] section.
-  * Bidding and Auction services code and configurations will be open sourced to [Github repo][59].
-Update parameter values that are adtech specific in [BuyerFrontEnd][73] and [Bidding][74] server configurations before deployment.
+  * Bidding and Auction services code and configurations is open sourced to [Github repo][59].
+    * Refer to the [README][104] for build / packaging information.
+    * Refer to the [README for deployment on AWS][106] or [README for deployment on GCP][105].
+    * Refer to [buyer example config on AWS][100] or [buyer example config on GCP][102] for that requires update of some config paramter values (that vary per adtech) before deployment to cloud.
   * Deploy [BuyerFrontEnd][22] and [Bidding][42] server instances to your
     preferred [cloud platform that is supported][98].
+  * [Enroll with Coordinators][85].
-  * [Enroll with the Coordinator][85].
-During Alpha, Google Privacy Sandbox Engineers will act as Coordinators and operate the Key Management systems.
+      * During Alpha, Google Privacy Sandbox Engineers will act as Coordinators and operate the [key management systems][10].
   * Reach out to partner SSPs to include in experiments for Protected Audience auctions.
     * _Note: Buyers can also independently start integrating and testing the bidding flow before they are included in a seller supported ad auction experiments._

+### Enroll with Coordinators

+Adtechs would have to enroll with two Coordinators running key management systems that provision keys to Bidding and Auction services after server attestion.

+Adtechs should only enroll with the Coordinators for the specific cloud platform where they plan to run Bidding and Auction services.

+#### Enrollment with AWS Coordinators

+An adtech should provide their **AWS Account Id** to both the Coordinators.

+The Coordinators would create IAM roles.
+After adtechs provide the AWS account Id, they would attach that information to the IAM roles and include in an allowlist.
+Then the Coordinators would let adtechs know about the IAM roles and that should be included in the B&A server Terraform configs that fetch cryptographic keys from key management systems.

+Following config parameters in [buyer][100] or [seller][101] server configs would include the IAM roles information provided by the Coordinators.
+ * PRIMARY_COORDINATOR_ACCOUNT_IDENTITY
+ * SECONDARY_COORDINATOR_ACCOUNT_IDENTITY

+#### Enrollment with GCP Coordinators

+An adtech should provide [**IAM service account email**][107] to both the Coordinators.

+The Coordinators would create IAM roles.
+After adtechs provide their service account email, the Coordinators would attach that information to the IAM roles and include in an allowlist.
+Then the Coordinators would let adtechs know about the IAM roles and that should be included in the B&A server Terraform configs that fetch cryptographic keys from Key Management Systems.

+Following config parameters in [buyer][102] or [seller][103] server configs would include the IAM roles information provided by the Coordinators.
+  * PRIMARY_COORDINATOR_ACCOUNT_IDENTITY
+  * SECONDARY_COORDINATOR_ACCOUNT_IDENTITY

 ## Specifications for adtechs